AnotherWayToDo/Pico2040-discovery/README.md

 ## Upload a project
 To upload a program on the Pi Pico and make it the default program that will run on the board at boot, then simply save your program in a **main.py** file directly on the board.

-Using VS Code, it seem to have a little bug when you've a workspace with multiple project folder.
-To avoid any problem, open the folder you want to uplad directly in VS Code.
+Using VS Code, it seem to have a little bug when you've a workspace with multiple project folders.
+It seem that in this case VS Code upload all the files of the workspace.
+To avoid any problem, open the folder of the project you want to upload directly in an intense of VS Code and upload this single project.

 ## Examples :
 - **blink** and **blinkExternalLed** show how to declare and use GPIO.